effekseer/effekseer.github.io/Helps/15x/Tool/_sources/en/overview.md.txt

 Added a setting to change the mouse mapping to manipulate the viewport (you can select Maya style, Blender style, etc.).

+### 1.52d（20/05/06）

+Fixed a bug where the magnification of recorded images is wrong.

 ### 1.52c(Mac Only)（20/05/06）

 Fixed a crash on Mac when saving a file after importing new image .